-The recommended number for St Gregory's is 9 and four also have defibrillator training.
-Certification expiry and renewal dates are published and known by all staff teaching and non-teaching and are posted in key areas.
-This information is given to Governor's via a Health and Safety report which is prepared and presented by Ivan Baracskai at relevant Governor Committee meeting and at Full Governors..
+Certification expiry and renewal dates of all First Aid and Defibrillator trained staff are published and known by all staff teaching and non-teaching and are posted in key areas.
+This information is given to Governor's via a Health and Safety report which is prepared and presented by Site Manager at relevant Governor Committee meeting and at Full Governors.